WHY YOU SHOULD VISIT the andaman islands

 when to go to the andaman islands

-The tropical climate across the south of India rarely gets above 35 degrees, however the humidity is the variable factor to consider.
+The tropical climate across the south of India rarely gets above 35 degrees celsius; however, the humidity is the variable factor to consider.
 The best months to travel are between November and March.
-For keen divers November to February are ideal.
+For keen divers, November to February are ideal.